groupoasys/flexanalytics/documentation/index.rst

  On a fundamental level, `FlexAnalytics` will produce a novel mathematical framework for data-driven decision making.
 On a practical level, `FlexAnalytics` will show that this framework can facilitate the best use of a large amount and a wide variety of data to efficiently operate the sustainable energy systems of the future.

 If you would like to know more about this project, please have a look at this site.
-All the works related with the project are summarized below.
+All work related to the project is summarized below.

 Contents
 --------